Nagasundar95/EfficientLMPretraining/README.md

 - How many processes in total will you use?
 [1]: **4**
 - Do you wish to use FP16 (mixed precision)? [yes/NO]: **yes**

+## On the Bookcorpus + English Wikipedia dataset
+Prepare the dataset by running python3 utils/prepare_bookcorpus_wiki.py

 ### Running the Code
 Change appropriate parameters in `train_BERT.py` and run it.

+Train BERT from scratch for 1,000,000 steps by running python3 train_BERT.py

 #### There are different scripts that execute different algorithms
-- `run_language_modeling.py` runs traditional BERT pretraining, exactly similar to the Google's BERT paper
+- `BERT\run_mlm_nsp.py` runs traditional BERT pretraining, exactly similar to the Google's BERT paper.
-- `run_lm_with_subsets.py` runs the following algorithm: After every `select_every` steps, embeddings are computed for the full dataset, Using the submodular function mentioned as `selection_strategy`, a new subset is selected and this is used to train the model for next `select_every` steps.
-This process continues till `max_train_steps` training steps are completed
-- `run_lm_with_subsets_knn.py` runs the following algorithm: An initial warmstart is done on the ground set.
-Assuming that the embeddings computed are not that bad to compute similarities and hence to measure redundancies, we use the computed embeddings at this point to select a subset using the submodular function mentioned as `selection_strategy`.
-After every
+- `BERT\run_mlm_with_subsets_importance_sampling.py` runs the BERT pre-training on the subsets selected by our approach.
+- `BERT\run_mlm_with_uncertatinty_sampling.py` runs the loss based sampling baseline.
+- `BERT\run_mlm_subsets_fixed_subset.py` runs the the random subset selection baseline.

+## On the OpenWebText dataset
+Prepare the dataset by running python3 utils/prepare_gpt2_corpus.py

+### Running the Code
+Change appropriate parameters in `train_gpt2.py` and run it.

+#### There are different scripts that execute different algorithms
+- `GPT2\run_clm.py` runs traditional GPT-2 pretraining, exactly similar to the OpenAI GPT-2 paper.
+- `GPT2\run_clm_with_subsets_importance_sampling.py` runs the GPT-2 pre-training on the subsets selected by our approach.